 - Increasing the Global Availability and Use of Secure ICT Products and Services

 - Promoting Norms of Responsible Behavior in Cyberspace

 The EastWest Institute mobilizes a global network of policymakers and specialists, all serving voluntarily, to advocate for policy breakthroughs.
 It will lead the mobilization for advocacy of the recommendations it develops—as well as those of its fellows and breakthrough groups—in capitals and corporate headquarters worldwide.
-In addition, EWI uses its Global Cyberspace Cooperation Summits to highlight and build momentum for these recommendations.

 The Global Cooperation in Cyberspace program thrives on the support and leadership provided by:

 |Microsoft||William and Flora Hewlett Foundation|

 |JPMorgan Chase||Wuhan Institute of Cyber Security Strategy and Development|

 |The Hague Centre for Strategic Studies||Munich Security Conference|